Fawkes7/Wine-Review-on-Kaggle/README.md

 **featureExtractor.py:** This code was used for extracting the nouns and adjectives from the 'description' column of the dataset.
 This function outputs a
 .csv file.
 You don't need to run this in order to generate the csv file.
 It is already present in the repo.

-**Feature.csv:** This is the generated csv file from the featureExtractor.py code.
+**Feature.csv:** This is the generated csv file from featureExtractor.py.
 This file is used in the wine_reviews_visualization.ipynb for generating a word cloud.